Vladimir Matyukhin

-Vladimir Matyukhin (Владимир Георгиевич Матюхин; born 4 February 1945 in Moscow, RSFSR) is a Russian general.
+Vladimir Georgiyevich Matyukhin (Владимир Георгиевич Матюхин; 4 February 1945 – 27 May 2026) was a Russian general.

 Biography

-Born February 4, 1945.
+Matyukhin was born on 4 February 1945.
 After graduating from high school, from 1962 to 1964, he worked as a laboratory assistant at the Department of Theoretical Physics at the Moscow State Pedagogical University, equipment adjuster at the Moscow Electric Lamp Plant.
 In 1964 he entered the Moscow Energy Institute, graduating in 1968, and worked as an engineer at the Joint Design Bureau of the same institute.

-Since 1969 he served in the KGB of the USSR.
+From 1969 he served in the KGB of the USSR.
 He served in the 8th Main Directorate of the KGB of the USSR (encryption and decryption, it was also responsible for government communications), beginning his service as an engineer.
 Simultaneously with his service, he received additional education: in 1973 he graduated from the Faculty of Mechanics and Mathematics of the Moscow State University and in 1983 graduate school at the Dzerzhinsky Higher School of the KGB.

 When, after the collapse of the USSR in December 1991, the Federal Agency for Government Communications and Information under the President of the Russian Federation (FAPSI) was separated from the KGB, among other intelligence services, Matyukhin joined FAPSI and was appointed head of the Research Center of the Main Security Directorate FAPSI communications.
 From 1993 he served as Deputy General Director of FAPSI.

-On May 31, 1999, by decree of the President of the Russian Federation Yeltsin, he was appointed General Director of FAPSI.
+On 31 May 1999, by decree of the President of the Russian Federation Yeltsin, he was appointed General Director of FAPSI.
 Colonel General V. G. Matyukhin became the third and last head of FAPSI.

-Since January 2001, as Director General of FAPSI, he was a member of the Operational Headquarters for managing counter-terrorism actions in the North Caucasus region, created by decree of the President of the Russian Federation.
-He was a member of the Security Council of the Russian Federation (from June 14, 1999, to June 21, 2003).
-Since June 13, 2000, member of the Russian Government Commission on Military-Industrial Issues.
-Since November 2000 - Chairman of the Coordination Council for ensuring the security of encryption tools and their operation in government and closed communications systems of the CIS member states.
+From January 2001, he served as Director General of FAPSI, he was a member of the Operational Headquarters for managing counter-terrorism actions in the North Caucasus region, created by decree of the President of the Russian Federation.
+He was a member of the Security Council of the Russian Federation (from 14 June 1999 to 21 June 2003).
+Since 13 June 2000, member of the Russian Government Commission on Military-Industrial Issues.
+Since November 2000 – Chairman of the Coordination Council for ensuring the security of encryption tools and their operation in government and closed communications systems of the CIS member states.